hadley/tidy-data/correspondence/2-response.md

 > The author is obviously intimately familiar with the tools he's using
 > in this paper, and he should remember that the readers of this paper
 > are not nearly as familiar with them as he is.
 (R3)

+I have tried to clarify terms and explain things more clearly thoroughout the paper

 > Section 2: "When using tables for communication, this so-called
 > "Alabama first" (Wainer 2000) ordering should be abandoned, and